celo-org/docs/docs/getting-started/alfajores-testnet/running-a-full-node-in-alfajores.md

 Full nodes play a special purpose in the Celo ecosystem, acting as a bridge between the mobile wallets \(running as light clients\) and the validator nodes.

-When a light client sends transactions, they may include a gateway fee to be paid to the node that gossips transactions to the other full nodes and validators.

-For this reason, despite the fact that Celo uses a proof-of-stake protocol, users can earn cryptocurrency without first having to own any, simply by running a full node.

 :::tip

 If you'd prefer a simple, one click hosted setup for running a node on one of the major cloud providers (AWS and GCP), checkout our [hosted nodes](/getting-started/hosted-nodes) documentation.